aviatesk/street-feature-analysis/README.md

     - How created
         - Collecting street images with its location labelled: [Google Image Search] & [icrawler]
             - e.g.) Collect street images of Tokyo with search-keywords: *"Tokyo street -fashion -food -painting -art -graffiti"*
-            - **with [`GoogleImageCrawler(filter={license=noncommercial,modify})`](https://icrawler.readthedocs.io/en/latest/builtin.html#search-engine-crawlers ) for collecting images only labeled for noncommercial reuse with modifications**
+            - **with [`GoogleImageCrawler(filter={license=noncommercial,modify})`](https://icrawler.readthedocs.io/en/latest/builtin.html#search-engine-crawlers ) in order to only collect images labeled for noncommercial reuse with modifications**
         - Preprocessing: Remove duplicates, cropping margins
-        - Selection: **Author's visual judgement** of removing images that seems incorrectly labelled or not suits to the concepts of "street" in this project
+        - Selection: **Author's visual judgement** of removing images that seem incorrectly labeled or not suit to the concepts of "street" in this project
             - Yes, this process must be a lot problematic.
 See [Questions](##Questions ) section below

     - Details of dataset: Street10
         - Total number of images: 4,151
-        - Data format: .npy file (zipped 748 MB), including 224 x 224 x 3 size images each
+        - Data format: .npy file (zipped 748 MB), including array of 224 x 224 x 3 size images each
         - Class list: Western/Eastern, 10 cities: the number of samples
             - Eastern: 1997 images
                 - Beijing: 434 images